Ji-Hwan Bae Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 14th-ranked team ERA across all MLB pitching staffs (3.99).
+- The Brewers have a 4.05 team ERA that ranks 14th among all MLB pitching staffs.

-- Brewers pitchers combine to surrender 104 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The righty's last appearance was on Saturday against the Cleveland Guardians, when he threw five innings, surrendering three earned runs while allowing four hits.
+- The righty last pitched on Sunday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.